 Delivering exceptional customer service requires everything to go right.
 It’s not about doing one thing well.
-It requires countless little things working together in unison.
+It requires countless little things working together in unison as we have learned in midst of the covid-19 pandemic as call center agents shifted to work from home call centers.

 Businesses not only need to have a system in place to efficiently address customer questions or concerns, they also need a mechanism to ensure contact center agents have sufficient bandwidth and knowledge to help them as quickly as possible, which means having the right tools at their fingertips.

-Luckily, there are technologies purpose-built to address this challenge.
+Luckily, there are call center technologies purpose-built to address this challenge.

 What is an automatic call distributor?